pappasam/papercolor-theme-slim/README.md

 ### My window border preference is overridden

 Because of [nvim_set_hl](<https://neovim.io/doc/user/api.html#nvim_set_hl()>)'s propensity to cause the background to default to the color set by `Normal`, I've found that plugin compatibility is best when `FloatNormal` is mapped to `Normal`.
-Because of this, there is no difference between the background color of a floating window and the color of a normal vim window.
+Because of this, there is no difference between a floating window's background color normal vim window's background color.
 This plugin sets your floating window border for you to `rounded`.

 If you're super specific about your winborder, add the following to your configuration.